14.06.2024

 Findings Track (2 papers)

-GenTKG: Generative Forecasting on Temporal Knowledge Graph.
+GenTKG: Generative Forecasting on Temporal Knowledge Graph with Large Language Models.

 Findings @NAACL 2024 - Findings of the Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 Mexico City, Mexico, Jun 16-21, 2024.
 DOI GitHub